25 Gilded Age Books to Read

 The Book Girls Say…

-While it’s a long and somewhat meandering read (more than 700 pages), it is very highly rated and was a Goodreads Choice Award Nominee for Best Historical Fiction in 2015.
-If you enjoy this book, you can continue with the sequel, Where the Light Enters, which takes place the following year.
-The sequel follows Sophie as she sets out to construct a new life for herself in 1884 Manhattan.
+While it’s a long and somewhat meandering read (more than 700 pages), The Gilded Hour is very highly rated and was a Goodreads Choice Award Nominee for Best Historical Fiction in 2015.
+If you enjoy this book, you can continue with the sequel, Where the Light Enters, which follows Sophie as she constructs a new life for herself in 1884 Manhattan.

 Book Girls’ Readers Rate This Book